anmLvet/python/plm_playlist/README.md

 - **q,w,a,s** keys (only when search mode is off), **F9, F10, F11, F12**.
 Quit script.
 - **d** key (only when search mode is off), **Cntr-D**.
 Switch delay_mode.
 Sets delay after user presses `Enter` before playback starts.
 Cycles through following values of delay: 0 (no delay, default), 2 minutes, 5 minutes, 10 minutes, 20 minutes.
 - **v** key (only when search mode is off), **Cntr-V**.
 Switch video_mode.
 Cycles through following modes: "no video mode enabled" (no additional changes), "no video", "force video".
 See comment above.

+### **258mute.py**

+Pomodoro timer, that has abitily to mute playback from **plm_playlist.pl** scripts which are run with `-mode` option.

+Usage:
+	`258mute.py WORK_LENGTH REST_LENGTH [ADD_LENGTH]`

+Requires: pacmd, pactl

+Arguments are lengths of pomodoro stages in seconds.
+Script can be run in classical 2-stage mode (work/study stage, followed by rest/break stage), if no more than 2 arguments are given.
+If there is a third argument, script will run in 3-stage mode, adding a third, additional stage.
+This can be used, for example, if there are 2 important tasks, that should be interspersed (for example, one task at the computer, and the second off the computer).

+TODO.
+Add more customization for number and names of stages.

+Starting script with less then 2 arguments will set lengths for work/study and rest/break stages for their default values of 25 and 8 minutes respectively.
+If only one argument is given, it will set length of work/study stage.

+Running script starts timer immediately.
+Stages, their respective timers and pause information will be displayed in console.

+Script accepts commands from the keyboard:
+- Pressing **s** and **d** will change length of current stage up and down 1 minute - as long as current remaining time of the stage will not become negative.
+This affects currently running stage, on the next iteration, stage length will be reset to value, with which it was initialized at script start.
+- **Enter** will prematurely end the stage.
+- **Space** will pause and unpause timer.
+When paused, the letter `P` will be added to window title.
+- **q** stops timer and ends the script.

+Stage names are displayed as `Work period`, `Rest period` and `Add period` in console.
+They are displayed with letters `W`, `R` and `A` in window title.

+##### Stage progression and muting

+On *258mute.py* start, work/study stage is started immediately.
+All *plm_playlist.pl* scripts, that had option `-mode` specified with any value, different from 0, are muted.

+After work/study stage rest/break stage is started.
+At this stage change any *plm_playlist.pl* scripts, running with option `-mode 0`, will be additionally muted, and any *plm_playlist.pl* scripts, running with option `-mode 1`, will be unmuted.
+The process will go on in the same way, except in 2-stage mode the next stage will be again work/study stage, and in 3-stage mode, next stage will be additional stage, and only after that will be work/study stage.

+All *plm_playlist.pl* scripts are unmuted if *258mute.py* exits.

+##### Bells and chimes
+Stage changes are indicated by playing short music fragments.
+In rest and additional stages additional chime is given 30 seconds before end of the stage.
+Bells can be configured in [**plm_playlist.config**](#plm_playlistconfig) file.

+In **plm_playlist.config** parameters `bell_work`, `bell_rest`, `bell_add` specify files which should be played at start of the respective stage.

+`bell_chime` parameter specify sound file that shoud be played 30 seconds before stage end.

+All these parameter have values that are file names, that should be looked up relative to script directory.
+Specifying non-existent files will suppress bells playback with no errors given.

+TODO: Allow for more configuration - timing chimes, that are played slightly before stage end, selecting which stages they will get.

+### Attribution

+- *Hotkey.pm* is taken from Perl CookBook, by Tom Christiansen published by O’Reilly Media, Inc., ISBN 0596003137
+- *kbhit.py* is adapted from gist https://gist.github.com/michelbl/efda48b19d3e587685e3441a74457024 by
+Michel Blancard, which is distributed under the terms of GNU Lesser General Public License as published by the Free Software Foundation
+- *258_chime.mp3* and *258_rest.mp3* are based on sound files taken from https://mixkit.co/free-sound-effects/chimes/ from Free Chimes Sound Effects by Envato Elements distributed under Mixkit License.